This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 The quaint atmosphere and picturesque booths that line the inside of the restaurant make you feel like you’ve truly stepped into olden-day France.
 If you’re looking for an Instagrammable eatery in Lille, this Creperie would have to take the cake.

-Now that you know what you should be getting up to, where you could be staying and the best foodie restaurants in the city, you can start booking your trip to Lille.
+Now that you know what you should be getting up to, where to eat, and the best places to stay in Lille, you can start booking your trip to this charming city.

 A weekend in Lille is the perfect amount of time to explore the historical sights and indulge in a couple of French meals that are worth savouring.

 You can visit all the best landmarks and still have a few relaxing moments to sit back and enjoy this Lille city guide.
 So get ready for a wonderful adventure!